Oregon State Legislation

 2024 Legislation

-It was a “short session” this year, which means legislators only had 6 weeks to accomplish everything they needed to do for 2024.
-Here’s a summary of some important legislation in support of increasing access to health care:
+It was a “short session” in 2024, which means legislators only had 6 weeks to accomplish everything they needed to do.

-The Corporation Practice of Medicine Bill (CPOM) - HB 4130
+The Corporation Practice of Medicine Bill (CPOM) - HB 4130 of 2024

-Why it matters: Corporations are taking over and controlling our health care system.
-More and more medical practices are being controlled by corporations with a focus on profits over patient care.
+Why it matters: More and more medical practices are being controlled by corporations with a focus on profits over patient care.
 This means increased costs to patients, reduced access to care, and reduced quality of care.
-This landmark legislation will help prevent corporate control of medical practices.

-Pharmacy Benefit Managers (PBMs) - HB 4149
+Pharmacy Benefit Managers (PBMs) - HB 4149 of 2024

 What it does: Requires Pharmacy Benefit Managers (PBMs) to be licensed by the Department of Consumer and Business Services, and introduces new rules and regulations that will make it more difficult for PBMs to exploit and take advantage of pharmacies and patients.

-School Based Health Centers (SBHCs) - HB 4070
+School Based Health Centers (SBHCs) - HB 4070 of 2024

-Family Financial Security Act
+Family Financial Security Act SB 1595 of 2024

-What it does: LC 54 The Family Financial Protection Act improves Oregon's consumer protection and debt collection laws and holds corporations accountable.
+What it does: The Family Financial Protection Act improves Oregon's consumer protection and debt collection laws and holds corporations accountable.
 It fights unfair debt proceedings, and prevents debt collectors from wiping out someone’s entire bank account by protecting the first $2,500.

-Eugene Hospital Closure
+Eugene Hospital Closure HB 4136

 Funding for Universal Health Plan Governance Board